Fluorouracil (Adrucil®, 5-FU)

 About: Fluorouracil (Adrucil®, 5-FU)

-Fluorouracil exerts its anti-cancer effect by preventing synthesis of DNA and RNA in the cell by significantly decreasing thymine (a nucleotide that is one of the building blocks of DNA).
-Lack of functional DNA and RNA prevents the cancer cell from reproducing and making vital proteins, which results in death of the cell.
+Fluorouracil exerts its anti-cancer effect by preventing the synthesis of DNA and RNA in the cell by significantly decreasing thymine (a nucleotide that is one of the building blocks of DNA).
+Lack of functional DNA and RNA prevents the cancer cell from reproducing and making vital proteins, which results in the death of the cell.
 In this way, fluorouracil slows or stops the growth of cancer cells in your body.

 How to Take Fluorouracil